dmbarbour/Sirea/README.md

 RDP behaviors may be effectful.
 Consider the following:

-    bgetWkey  :: B (S p ()) (S p Bool) bmousepos :: B (S p ()) (S p MousePos) bgetfile  :: B (S p FileName) (S p FileState) bcamctl   :: B (S p PanTiltZoom) (S p ())
+    bmousepos :: B (S p ()) (S p MousePos) bgetKeyState :: B (S p KeyCode) (S p Bool) bgetfile  :: B (S p FileName) (S p FileState) bcamctl   :: B (S p PanTiltZoom) (S p ())

 Using effectful behaviors, we can observe the mouse position, obtain file states, and control a camera - just to name a few.
+(The trivial input signal for bmousepos is still relevant for specifying the duration of observation.)
 There can be effectful behaviors for each resource, and for collections and views of resources.
 A consequence is a simple type such as:

     bmain     :: B (S p ()) (S p ())